An Anserated Cross is simply a posh heraldic word for a cross with adornments stuck on the end of the cross arm(s).

 (A doughnut is a sort of annulet; sweet, but not as durable as the stone annulets used by the Greeks.)

 In heraldic terms, an annulet is any charge in the shape of a hollow roundel.
 We can see this in the Celtic Cross and the Sun Cross.
 The term could also be applied to crosses such as the Wedding Ring Cross or any cross which includes circles or rings.
-In heraldry, if Annulet Cross arms do not reach the edges of an escutcheon (shield), it is called an Annuletty Cross.
+In heraldry, if Annulet Cross limbs don't reach the edges of an escutcheon (shield), then it's called an Annuletty Cross.

 For the image shown above, small Votive Crosses like these have been found hanging in Byzantine churches in Greece.
 The annulets in these crosses have no particular meaning; simply they are screw holes by which the cross is attached to a board.